-- Continues to apply a Waste Service Charge as part of the 2021/22 Revenue & Rating Plan based on full cost recovery of the waste function; and - Increase the 2021/22 Waste Service Charges by an average of two and a half per cent, rounded to the nearest dollar, compared to prior year 2020/21 levels.
+- Continues to apply a Waste Service Charge as part of the 2022/23 Revenue & Rating Plan based on full cost recovery of the waste function; and - Increase the 2022/23 Waste Service Charges by an average of twelve per cent, rounded to the nearest dollar, compared to prior year 2021/22 levels.

-11.Rate Payment Options
+11. Rate Payment Options